Arian creeds

 Arian creeds are the creeds of Arian Christians, developed mostly in the fourth century when Arianism was one of the main varieties of Christianity.

 A creed is a brief summary of the beliefs formulated by a group of religious practitioners, expressed in a more or less standardized format.
 Arian creeds are a subset of Christian Creeds.

+Overview

+Christian creeds

 Christian creeds originate in the genres of the trinitarian formula and the Christological confession.
 In the mid-2nd century a type of doctrinal formula called the Rule of Faith emerged.
 These were seen as demonstrating the correctness of one's beliefs and helping to avoid heretical doctrines.
 In the third century, more elaborate professions of faith developed combining the influence of baptismal creeds (i.e., trinitarian formulae) and rules of faith.
 Learning the creeds was part of the process of gaining admission to the Christian religion.
 Interrogatory creeds were varieties of creeds used to test candidates for baptism, while declaratory creeds allowed the candidate to express their beliefs in the first person.
 Among the oldest known Christian Creeds are the Roman Creed and the Nicene Creed.

+Arian controversy

-Most Arian creeds were written in the fourth century after 325 and during the Arian controversy - a time when the church adopted replacements for the Nicene Creed; in particular, for the word homoousios, as contained in the creed.
+Most Arian creeds were written in the fourth century after 325 and during the Arian controversy, a time when the church adopted replacements for the Nicene Creed; in particular, for the word homoousios, as contained in the creed.
 The Arian controversy began with a dispute between bishop Alexander of Alexandria and a local presbyter, Arius, in the late 310s and early 320s.
 It lasted until Emperor Theodosius issued the Edict of Thessalonica in the year 380, in which he instructed the church to "believe in the one deity of the Father, the Son and the Holy Spirit, in equal majesty and in a holy Trinity."
 The edict continued to describe Christians who do not accept this teaching as "foolish madmen" and as "heretics."
 And, "they will suffer in the first place the chastisement of the divine condemnation and in the second the punishment of our authority which in accordance with the will of Heaven we shall decide to inflict."
 This was followed by proclamation of the Creed of Constantinople in 381.